rccordell/s23bl/assignments.md

 ### Assignment Overview

 + 6 reports of approximately 1000 words apiece, over the semester
++ Reports gathered in an accessible location, such as a GitHub repository or Google Drive folder
 + Students work individually
 + At least 3 reports due before March 11, all 6 due by end of term